-Section 42(m)(1)(A)(iv) of the Code requires MHDC to make available to the general public a written explanation for any exceptions made to the requirements of this Plan.
+26 U.S.C. § 42(m)(1)(A)(iv) requires MHDC to make available to the general public a written explanation for any exceptions made to the requirements of this QAP.

-F. Other Conditions
+K. Other Conditions

 In making reservations or allocations, MHDC relies on information provided by or on behalf of the applicant.
 MHDC's review of documents submitted in connection with the tax credit allocation process is for its own purposes.
 In making reservations or allocations, MHDC makes no representations to the applicant or other party as to compliance of the development with the Code, Treasury Regulations, or any other laws or regulations governing Federal LIHTCs and/or State LIHTCs.